 This form is particularly suitable for narrow, vertical areas and/or for cultivating high quality table grapes.
-What may look rather rigid and somewhat unnatural at first glance, soon enough surpasses any other "free" espalier form: there is no tedious sorting of shoots; pruning becomes routine, and the trunk-stem structure remains very manageable.
+What may look rather rigid and somewhat unnatural at first glance, soon enough surpasses any "free" form espaliered vine: there is no tedious sorting of shoots, pruning becomes routine, and the trunk-stem structure remains very manageable.

-This training method most likely originates from France and was described in Germany by Hardy / Jäger in their work "Obstbaumschnitt" ("Fruit Tree Pruning") as "Herzstamm" ("Heart Stem") in Erfurt in 1855.
+This training method most likely hails back to France, from where it then migrated to the rest of Europe.
+It was described in Germany by Hardy / Jäger in their work "Obstbaumschnitt" ("Fruit Tree Pruning") as "Herzstamm" ("Heart Stem") in Erfurt in 1855.

-Not including the planting area, each cordon needs a wall area of approx. 0.6 m x 1 m (max.
+Not including the planting pit, each cordon needs a wall area of approx. 0.6 m x 1 m (max.
 1.5 m x 2.5 m).
-For wider areas, several vines are planted, spaced about 1.5 m apart.
-For high walls, several cordons are trained in staggered heights (see diagrams below).
+For wider areas and the planting of several vines, space them about 1.5 m apart.
+To cover higher or larger surfaces, plant and train cordons at staggered heights (see diagrams below).

-These require a vertical wire rope, but better- three wire ropes (spaced 30 - 40 cm apart) to allow young shoots to twine or be tied to wires on both sides.
+To support a vertical line of vines, install at least one wire rope; three would be ideal, spaced 30 to 40 cm apart, to allow young shoots to twine or be tied to wires on both sides.
 For very narrow areas, use 2 wire ropes and guide the shoots to one side only (see photo).
-Wooden trellises are suitable as well.
+Classic wooden trellises are also very suitable with this method.

-Refer to diagrams.
-The yearly vertical extension is about 50 to 80 cm; i.e, about 4 new side shoot positions.
-In the end, there will be max.
-8 - 12 side shoot positions or a max. distance of about 2 m between the lowest and highest canes; otherwise, the lower shoots will fail.
-The trunk will end approximately 50 cm below the top of the trellis.
-Once the training is finished, spur pruning follows.
-Ideally the green shoots are either tied to or tucked behind the single/two outer wire ropes.
-The uppermost side shoot position requires rod pruning, because growth is very vigorous there.
-At a later stage and over the course of 2 - 3 years, switch to cane pruning of several side shoot positions (see diagrams below), starting from the uppermost cane down to the lowest, leaving only about 4 - 6 side shoot positions per cordon and increased distance between the individual tiers... to be followed by summer pruning if needed.
+The diagrams at the bottom of this page will assist you.
+The yearly vertical growth is about 50 to 80 cm; i.e, about 4 new branches.
+Once it has reached a certain maturity, there will be max.
+8 - 12 branches or a max. distance of about 2 m between the lowest and highest canes; otherwise, the lower shoots will fail.
+The vertical cordon will end approximately 50 cm below the top of the trellis.
+After the framework has been formed, spur pruning (short pruning) follows, ideally with the green shoots tied to or tucked behind the single wire or two outer wires.
+The vigorous growth of the uppermost part of the vine requires rod pruning (medium pruning).
+At a later stage and over the course of 2 - 3 years, switch to cane pruning (long pruning) the several branches (see diagrams below), starting at the top of the cordon, moving to the lower ones, leaving only about 4 - 6 branches per cordon and increased distance between the individual tiers... to be followed by yearly summer pruning if needed.